 50% of the businesses believe that there will be an increase in insolvencies during the year.

-3. Weighing the Pros and Cons
+3. Evaluating the Pros and Cons

-3.2.
+3.1.
 Control

-3.3.
+3.2.
 Technology and Expertise

-3.4.
+3.5.
 Scalability

 - Outsourcing: Outsourcing is highly scalable, making it easier for businesses to adjust to changing transaction volumes without having to hire additional staff.

 - In-House: In-house management may struggle with scalability, especially during periods of rapid growth or seasonal fluctuations.
-Expanding in-house teams can be time-consuming and costly.

 4. Making the Right Choice